 - 1 lemon sliced for garnish

-- In a large mixing bowl, whisk together the yogurt, 1/3 cup olive oil, lemon juice, garlic, parsley , mint and salt.
+- In a large mixing bowl, whisk together the yogurt, ⅓ cup olive oil, 3 tablespoons lemon juice, crushed garlic, parsley, mint, and salt.
 Transfer half the mixture to another bowl, cover and refrigerate.

-- Add the chicken breasts to the bowl and toss the coat thoroughly with the yogurt mixture.
+- Add the chicken breasts to the bowl slather with the marinade, making sure to coat the chicken thoroughly.

 - Cover with plastic wrap and refrigerate for 2 to 3 hours or overnight.